jeanlucthumm/code-arena/mds/briefing.md

   - iterative editing (if allowed)
   - optional self-testing
   - creates commits in the worktree

+- Whether tests run mid-attempt is entirely up to the agent prompt/config; the framework just ensures tools are available.

+- Containers run with a single wall-clock timeout from config; if a container exits or times out, we record the attempt as-is with no retry.

 At this point, the host filesystem now contains: